Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 If you are undecided between Cancun and Tulum for your next Mexican vacation, you have landed in the right place.

-In this post, I will compare Cancun and Tulum, trying to set aside my personal opinion to help you decide which one to choose for your spectacular vacation in Mexico.
+In this post, I will compare Cancun and Tulum, trying to set aside my personal opinion to help you decide which one to choose for your vacation in Mexico.

 If you have never been to the Yucatan Peninsula before and are planning your next trip to this area, I completely understand your doubts.